l-hoang/gimme/README.md

 When you request something else after you've already asked it to give you something, the last thing it "gave" you will be overwritten.

-`GIMME NUMBER`
+`GIMME A NUMBER`

-Gives you a random number between 0 and 100 that is then stored in program state.
+Gives you a random number between 0 and 99 that is then stored in program state.

+`GIMME A NUMBER BETWEEN <x> and <y>`

+Gives you a random number between x and y inclusive that is then stored in program state.

-`GIMME STRING`
+`GIMME A STRING`

 Gives you a random string of 5 characters that is then stored in program state.

-`GIMME BOOL`
+`GIMME A BOOL`

 Gives you true or false that is then stored in program state.